 HCWH Europe provides European policy makers with guidance documents, briefings and best practices from leaders in sustainable healthcare and we open the debate by demonstrating that change is indeed possible and alternative solutions already exist.

-As a commitment to our transparency, HCWH Europe's legal statuses can be viewed online here.
+As a commitment to our transparency, HCWH Europe's constitution can be viewed online here.

 HCWH Europe history

 Health Care Without Harm Europe was established in 2003 to focus on lobbying and implementing sustainable practices at a European-wide level.
 Thirteen organisations and additional stakeholders who were active in the health and environmental sectors came together to develop a Constitution, form a Member's Council, elect a Board of Directors, appoint a Steering Committee and set out an agenda to to create an environmentally responsible European healthcare system.

 To get to know more about our policy breakthroughs, projects and collaborations with members and partners during the past 10 years, please see the HCWH Europe 2003-2013 10 years Special Review.